 4. Create A Facebook Event Page

 Creating a Facebook event page will give you greater community exposure for your spa event.
-Click To Tweet
+Share on XIt will also make it easier for your clients on Facebook to invite their friends.

 I recommend creating a public page.